sperkibody/PfalLifeCycleSelection/DFE-alpha-jackknifing/README.txt

 config_expansion: includes config files used for DFE-alpha analysis.
 Files are set to run with demographic expansion.

-DFE_convert_txt_to_csv.ipynb: Converts output from DFE analysis pipeline into CSV for subsequent graphing and analysis.
+DFE_convert_txt_to_csv.ipynb: Converts output from DFE analysis pipeline into CSV for subsequent graphing and analysis (input and output filenames need to be modified/specified).

 (Fig. 5, S10-12)
 dfe_plots.R: visualizes and summarizes statistics on resulting data.
 Statistics are compiled into .csv format by DFE_convert_txt_to_csv.ipynb.